 Today, travelers are much savvier when it comes to finding the best airline and hotel deals online.
-As the online world has evolved so has the modern day traveler.
+As the online world has evolved, so has the modern-day traveler.
 We are beginning to see more and more travelers utilizing different channels to find the lowest-cost airline and hotel rates.
-Travelers are no longer just Googling “cheapest airline flights” or “best hotel deals” on Google but instead more travelers are using platforms like OTAs (Expedia and Priceline), TripAdvisor and metasearch engines like Trivago, Kayak, and Hipmunk to plan their entire vacation from transportation to lodging.
+Travelers are no longer just Googling “cheapest airline flights” or “best hotel deals” on Google.
+Instead, more travelers are using platforms like OTAs (Expedia and Priceline), TripAdvisor, and metasearch engines like Trivago, Kayak, and Hipmunk to plan their entire vacation.
 For many travelers, booking a hotel or flight has become a race to find a bargain.
 Metasearch engines and review sites like TripAdvisor are reliable sources for travelers planning a trip because it takes out the stress and hassle out of travel planning.
-These channels provide travelers with one-stop shop experience that enables them to find everything they need to know to make a decision.
+These channels provide travelers with a one-stop-shop experience that enables them to find everything they need to know to make a decision.
 Travelers can get information like rates, reviews, and special offers and promotions straight off these channels without having to navigate elsewhere.
 Many travelers prefer to use these channels because of its convenience, reliability, and the informative data revealed from searches.